aireytf/Password-Generator-C5/README.md

 My modified code was required to meet the following criteria:

-- Generate a password when the button is clicked.
+- Generate a password when the relevant button is clicked.

 - Present a series of prompts for password criteria.